The Reformed Churches in the Netherlands

 In the political arena, Reformed people are active in the Christian political party, the “Christen Unie” (Christian Union), and support for broadcasting on radio and TV is carried on together with other Christians via the “Evangelische Omroep” (Evangelical Broadcasting Association).

-The RCN (L) have a contact-church relationship with some 18 other Reformed and Presbyterian churches in foreign countries.
-With these churches it is not yet possible to have a full sister-church relationship, although many contacts are growing and deepening.
-Together with 29 other Reformed and Presbyterian churches the RCN (L) is a member of the ICRC, the International Conference of Reformed Churches.
-In the Netherlands, the “Christelijke Gereformeerde Kerken” are also members of the ICRC.
+The RCN have sister church relationships with some 24 Reformed and Presbyterian churches in foreign countries.
+Besides that there are 19 contact-relationships with churches and organizations.
+With these contact-churches it is not yet possible to have a full sister church relationship, although many contacts are growing and deepening.

-The General Synod of the RCN (L) appoints deputies to maintain and deepen the relations with the foreign churches.
-These are called deputies for the “Betrekkingen met Buitenlandse Kerken” (BBK) (Relations with Foreign Churches).
-They do this work by carrying on correspondence, visiting the churches regularly and receiving delegates from those churches, and participating in conferences.
-At the ICRC, they represent the RCN (L) in dealing with matters of common interest with other churches.
+The Synod of the RCN appoints deputies to maintain and deepen the relations with the foreign churches.
+These are called members for the “Commissie Relaties Buitenland”(CRB) (Committee Relations Abroad).
+They do this work by carrying on correspondence, visiting the churches regularly and receiving delegates from those churches.
+And by participating in conferences.

 The overall purpose of maintaining relations with Reformed churches throughout the world is to encourage one another to remain faithful to Christ and God’s Word, as we confess our faith in the Reformed confessions.

 Where necessary and possible, aid is given to benefit the development of Reformed church life elsewhere in the world.
 Aid in the form of personnel is given through the education of ministers and office bearers.
 Financial and material aid is given, among other things, for theological libraries and for the building of churches.
-This help is given through the organization “De Verre Naasten” (Faraway Neighbours), through the various regional organizations mentioned above, and through initiatives coordinated by the “Platform Hulp in Buitenland” (Platform Help in Foreign Countries).
+This help is given through the organization “De Verre Naasten” (Faraway Neighbours), through the various regional organizations mentioned above.

 Concluding remarks